\"Writing.Com

 Only the Humans of the planet Earth were not so fortunate.
 They were unable to return to their homes and regale others with wild, outlandish tales, because they knew all too well that none of what occurred was a dream.
 They knew it was all truly happening, and their lives became a waking nightmare, having to cope with torturing feelings of pain and loss on a daily basis.
 The once thriving Human race was reduced to a mere eleven members.
 They were simply four young men and seven young women who once lived completely ordinary lives but now faced an extraordinary destiny that would have seemed like a daunting challenge for anyone, let alone those who were, by far, the smallest race of people known.
 After all, Quorilax could seem big and scary enough when I was a young girl as tall as most adults’ waists, yet if I had set foot on Earth, even at that early age I would have towered over homes the size of dollhouses, except their roofs and walls would not have swung open for my convenience, because inside were not toys for my pleasure, but real people...families, some with daughters or sons my age, whose dreams were as big as mine, even if their bodies were small enough to fit in my playsets.
 I can only imagine being pulled from that life and thrust into an existence where I stood at the ankles and shins of everyone else, adults and children alike, completely at their mercy, even as a full-grown woman.

-The Quorilaxian Empire was conservative in many ways, and that included its immigration policy, which kept the influx of other species to a minimum, much lower than it would naturally be to the civilization widely considered to be the universe’s richest and most influential; a land full of opportunity and possibility, where all citizens were granted a basic income.
+The Quorilaxian Empire was conservative in many ways, and that included its immigration policy, which kept the influx of other species to a minimum, much lower than it would naturally be to the civilization widely considered to be the universe’s richest and most influential; a land full of opportunity and possibility, where all citizens were granted a basic income from the government.
 Zdrenic defectors from Zgorb were perhaps the most welcomed group—once they were heavily vetted, of course—both because of their political significance and the fact that Zdreni, particularly the females, were a close match in size with Laxians.
 Meanwhile, some other species, like the Arquels, only stood as tall as the middle of an average Laxian’s thighs, which often meant providing or installing aids such as steps and boosters on furniture built large enough to accommodate much bigger people.
 Even seeing the provision of such minor additional assistance as this would draw scoffs from many Laxians.
 It was one thing to afford accessibility to members of their own species who had the misfortune to suffer from a physical disability that was out of their control, but quite another that healthy, fit adults should come from other worlds better suited to them and expect to be catered to in this manner.
 Nevertheless, given Quorilax’s past colonial exploits of some of these weaker races, plenty of others felt that Quorilax “owed” the universe, and providing a path to Quorilaxian residency, and even citizenship, for at least a small portion of these other peoples, and taking some steps to make life in the Empire easier for them, seemed like the least that could be done to make amends.
 Trying to integrate Humans into Quorilaxian society, meanwhile, would present challenges, both psychological and physical, on quite literally a completely different scale from any other race known, and there were no similar arguments that Quorilax had any debt to Humans; if anything, it was Humanity who was indebted to Quorilax for protecting them for this long, without Quorilax getting any tangible benefits in return.

 Many senators who eventually agreed to support Project Noah did not expect it to reach this point, seeing it as an opportunity to say they “did something” without expecting any more long-term commitments, and they found themselves caught particularly off guard upon realizing that of all the planets that could have been targeted, it happened to be the one home to people so small that those people didn’t seem like they could ever pose a threat to anyone besides themselves.
 There appeared to be no motivation for doing this to the Humans, other than abject cruelty.
 Some had argued as early as the planning stages of Project Noah that Humans should never have been included in this endeavor, despite it eventually bearing the name of a member of the Human species.
 This was not because they thought Humans’ small size made them less important than any other people in the universe—or so they claimed—but beyond the unlikelihood of this especially defenseless civilization being attacked, they cited the hard, unfortunate realities of Human prospects on other worlds due to that attribute.
 Larger medisapiens accidentally colliding with smaller medisapiens they do not immediately see is not a terribly rare occurrence on Quorilax, but very seldom do such impacts result in serious injuries, other than to someone’s pride.
-On the other hand, Humans scurrying across busy Quorilaxian streets would meet almost certain death being kicked or crushed by the feet of oblivious medisapiens, and in areas with fewer people, they would be easy targets for creatures ranging from stray koswoks to some arthropods.
+On the other hand, Humans scurrying across busy Quorilaxian streets would meet almost certain death being kicked or crushed by the feet of oblivious medisapiens, and in areas with fewer people, they would be easy targets for creatures ranging from stray koswoks to even some arthropods.
 People being smaller and weaker than bugs sounded like something straight out of a science fiction horror story, not real life.

 Many of those arthropods that are dangerous to Humans are mere annoyances to the rest of us, but even the simple pleasures of life that we enjoy could easily become nightmarish from a Human perspective.
 We hear the boisterous laughter of carefree young medisapien children running around a park or playground, but Humans would hear a cacophony of unpredictable, stampeding colossuses liable to kill them underfoot.
-We see a beautiful, colorful bird of prey perched in a tree, drawing us closer to admire it and photograph it, but Humans would see a fearsome predator that could swoop down and carry them off as a snack in a matter of moments from the time they are spotted.
+We see a beautiful, colorful avian perched in a tree, drawing us closer to admire it and photograph it, but Humans would see a fearsome predator that could swoop down and carry them off as a snack in a matter of moments from the time they are spotted.
 We walk outside and feel a refreshing tropical rain, but such a downpour would pummel a Human’s tiny, easily chilled body, and the relative torrents of rushing, draining water would threaten to sweep them off their feet and into a canal, where they would be almost guaranteed to drown.
 Humans had evolved to be very successful in the niche, reduced-scale environment they had long inhabited, but that specialization had come at the expense of their ability to adapt to the far different, yet far more typical, conditions of other planets.

 Was life truly worth living for sapient beings who would likely need to spend most of their lives on Quorilax under “house arrest” for the “crime” of being too small?
 Beings who would largely have to be content with experiencing the beauty of our world vicariously, behind the protection of windows or screens, segregated from an environment where other creatures their size would live short, brutish lives, destined to be preyed upon by greater animals, unless they were cared for as dependent pets and taken on supervised “walks” by their medisapien “prison wardens”?
-As callous as it would seem to leave Humans to go extinct, this line of thought deemed that people weren’t meant to live—or, perhaps one could say, merely exist—this way, and the most humane course of action, in the event of Earth’s elimination, was to leave all Humans there to die with dignity and save any future person from the unenviable fate of being a minisapien forced to face a standard-scale world.
+As callous as it would seem to leave Humans to go extinct, this line of thought deemed that people weren’t meant to live—or, perhaps one could say, merely exist—this way, and the most humane course of action, in the event of Earth’s elimination, was to leave all Humans there to die with dignity and save any future person from being born into the unenviable fate of a minisapien forced to face a standard-scale world.
 Needless to say, the proposal to exclude Humans from Project Noah ended up being defeated, because they had arrived on Quorilax and found themselves in this exact predicament, placed in the custody of so-called “guardians” in what detractors of the program derided as a “pet project” in more ways than one.
 Such critics found it unsurprising that the director of Project Noah, and one of the most vocal proponents of bringing Humans to Quorilax, was an Eashaira, someone of a race whose wider culture seemed to prize, if not outright fetishize, smallness; a culture in which, all else equal, lower height was seen by both sexes as a more desirable trait in romantic partners, and in which many boys and girls alike took great interest in playing with dolls.
 Looking at the profiles of the guardians that were ultimately selected for the Humans, one found a group of promising young people—most of them women—with a desire and capability to make a difference.
 They were creators, entrepreneurs, and leaders in the prime of their lives, the years when they ought to be building the skills that would help them maximize their potential to contribute to society, and finding mates with whom they could build strong families, raising their children to be the next generation of productive Quorilaxian citizens.
-Even if they chose this responsibility to mind a Human of their own free will, was selecting some of the Empire’s best and brightest for such a distraction a wise move, when they could put their many talents to much better and more consequential use?
+Even if they technically chose this responsibility to mind a Human of their own free will, was selecting some of the Empire’s best and brightest for such a distraction a wise move, when they could put their many talents to much better and more consequential use?

 It appeared as though the Quorilaxians’ Armageddon Missile achieved its namesake objective.
 At last, being free of the destructive Zgorbian presence, the universe entered a state of calmness, and the Quorilaxian people could finally experience a respite from the perpetual war that had raged on for what seemed like an eternity.
 Now, however, something occurred to disrupt the utopian sense of tranquility, for a Quorilaxian fleet was summoned yet again.
 It was difficult to determine whether there was truly an intention to make use of the arsenal assembled or whether it was merely an ostentatious display of power, meant to reassert the Quorilaxians’ position as the undisputed masters of the universe.